Diversity and inclusion support

 If you feel you have been discriminated against in recruitment, you have rights you can pursue.

-Our Careers Managers can provide advice on any equality and diversity issues you encounter in your job search.
+Our Careers Advisers can provide advice on any equality and diversity issues you encounter in your job search as well as career guidance.

 Careers Partnership with EmployAbility

-Careers and Global Opportunities are delighted to announce a partnership with the award-winning disability rights and advocacy organisation, EmployAbility.
+Careers and Global Opportunities are delighted to partner with the award-winning disability rights and advocacy organisation, EmployAbility.

-Together we are focussed on Next Generation Inclusive Thinking and the empowering of talented students and graduates with a range of disabilities and health conditions to get the graduate jobs they deserve.
+Together we are focussed on Next Generation Inclusive Thinking and the empowering of talented students and graduates with a with a neurodivergent, mental health or long term-health condition, or physical, sensory or any other disability, to get the graduate jobs they deserve.

-Register with EmployAbility to access free support and advice.
+Register with EmployAbility to access free support and opportunities

-Through EmployAbility, you can obtain information about your rights, and access free and individualised advice and support with your applications, interviews and adjustments for recruitment.
+Through EmployAbility, you can obtain information about your rights, access exclusive opportunities, and receive free and individualised advice and support with your applications, interviews and adjustments for recruitment.
 The EmployAbility team can also advocate for you with employers to ensure you obtain any adjustments you require.

 Disability